 Please Consult your Optometrist

 We strongly recommend that you consult your optometrist about which swimming vision correction solution is best for you.
-Please feel free to show them this information.
-Your optometrist will be able to work out which solutions are available to you and make recommendations as to what to get.
+We recommend you show them this information.
+Your optometrist will be able to work out which corrective solutions are available to you and make recommendations as to what to get, plus provide the two dioptre values we need.

 We are not optometrists and can't read your script to determine if a corrective lens goggle will work for you.
 Correction/optical lenses typically will work for the vast majority of people, but some eye shapes can't be accommodated this way.